rhysbrooks1/CS321-002-s25-team-09/README.md

 <hr/>

 ## 1. Introduction
-In this assignment, we will analyze log files to better understand network observability within the field of Cyber-security.
+In this assignment, we will analyze log files to better understand network observability within the field of Cybersecurity.
 We will look and observe patterns, activities, and operations within a system's server and house the corresponding data using B-Trees.
 The amount of data that we have is large and any data structure is not likely to fit in memory, hence why B-Trees being a good choice for the task at hand.
 We will then store our findings in a database and analyze its results for patterns and specific activities.

 ## 2. Background
 Log files are textual data files that store events, messages, and processes within a system/network.
 They log information from users and monitor IT environments.
 They can detect when a